AnhuaW/AnhuaW.github.io/README.md

 # Helle!
 This is Anhua Wu
-### Me and my partner created a NES Zelda remake with an very interesting harp weapon :)
+### Me and my partner created a NES Zelda remake with a very interesting harp weapon :)
 #### Hint: Press 4 to go to the custom level
 ### Check it out here!
 ### https://anhuaw.itch.io/zelda-remake